azamsharp/azamsharp.github.io/_posts/testing.md

     }
 ```

 One thing to notice is that we are not explicitly calling the save function on the context.
 The insert function will add the model to the context and then internally call save.
 SwiftData autosaves the model context.
-The autosave events are triggered based on the UI related events.
+The autosave events are triggered based on the UI related events and user input.

 Not all apps require autosave feature.
 If you are not interested in autosave then you can turn it off at the model container level as shown below: